 John Segursky, P.E. was not present for the meeting but submitted his monthly report to the Supervisors via email which indicated that he is currently working with PennDOT to complete environmental review documents required for the Multimodal Grant for the Shoemaker Road Project.

 It was noted he has had several discussions with PennDOT about satisfying the Historical and Archeological aspects of the environmental review and John has also requested plans from Mid-Penn Engineering and once they are received he will be able to complete the submission.

 There was no one from the Recreation Committee in attendance.

 Shoemaker Road Project

-Vice-Chair Calhoun reiterated that the Supervisors will be working to resolve the issues raised by residents about the project.
+The Supervisors reiterated that they will be working to resolve the issues raised by residents regarding the Shoemaker Road Project.